 Anxiety can mean missing out on things that come easy and natural to others.
 With anxiety affecting over 18 percent of the US population every year, there’s a good chance you know someone who is dealing with an anxiety disorder.
 There’s also you’ll experience anxiety at some point during your life.

-Anxiety can sometimes stand in the way of romance.
+Dating someone with anxiety can sometimes stand in the way of romance.
 Some dates sound fun on the surface, but can be a nightmare for someone with anxiety, but just because someone has anxiety doesn’t mean dating is a no-go.
 Here are some dates to try when your partner has anxiety.

 Try a Groupmuse